Pillar Page Best Practices: A Step-by-Step Guide With Examples

 But Google’s search algorithms have become much more sophisticated and don’t rely solely on keywords to evaluate content.
 It prefers ranking sites that are authorities on their topics instead of random sites covering high-volume keywords just to get traffic.

-For example, if you run a site about finance and investments, it's much easier for you to rank in the top results for an article about cryptocurrency than a dog food side that targets this topic just because it's trending these days.
+For example, if you run a site about finance and investments, it's much easier for you to rank in the top results for an article about cryptocurrency than a dog food site that targets this topic just because it's trending.

 Why?
 Because your site is an established authority on financial issues.

 Creating topic clusters plays a crucial role in developing this authority on your site.
-It covers a broad topic from all angles with a group of different pages linked together.
+Doing so allows you to cover a broad topic from all angles with a group of different pages linked together.

 What Are Content Pillar Pages?